 Hiking Cerro Castillo in the Aysen Region is a wonderful alternative to the more famous camping and hiking routes in Chile.
 It offers spectacular views, interesting trails, varied scenery and it is a quiet trail with not many people.
 It sounded like the perfect way to celebrate our 20th anniversary!

-(If you want to check out the day hike from Villa Cerro Castillo, skip down to the bottom and start reading from Day 3.)
+(If you want to check out the day hike from Villa Cerro Castillo, skip down to the bottom and start reading from Day 3.
+And I recently went back and did Cerro Castillo again in 2022, this time for 4 days, which you can read about here.)

 Our in-laws said to take a 10 day holiday and they would look after the children, so we (ok, I!!) decided on a three-day hike through Cerro Castillo national park which is south of Coyhaique.
 It involved some planning and figuring out how to maximize our time and not break the bank.
 We did this hike combined with a road trip down the Carerra Austral — perfectly mixing a back-country camping trip with the second half of the trip devoting to sight seeing, day hikes and staying in nice cabins.